Color blindness means your eye doesn't see color the way it should.

-The keys on the left side of a piano keyboard make low-frequency sounds, for example, and the frequency of the sound gets higher as one plays keys further to the right.
-There is a similar order to the colors we see.
+The keys on the left side of a piano keyboard make low-frequency sounds.
+The frequency rises as you go to the right.
+There’s a similar order to the colors we see.

 The colors of every rainbow always appear in the same order: red, orange, yellow, green, blue, indigo, and violet.
 The different colors in each part of the rainbow correspond to a different wavelength of light.
-Reddish colors are long in wavelength and bluish colors are shorter.
-And just as there are many notes on the piano, there are many wavelengths of light corresponding to different colors.
+Reddish colors have a long wavelength.
+Bluish colors have a shorter one.
+Just as there are many notes on the piano, many wavelengths of light match the different colors.

 Think of your eye as a camera.
-The front of the eye contains a lens that focuses images on the inside of the back of the eye.
-This area, called the retina, is covered with special nerve cells that react to light.
+The front part has a lens.
+Its job is to focus images on the inside of the back of your eye.
+This area is called the retina.
+It’s covered with special nerve cells that contain pigments that react to light:

-The cones are responsible for color vision.
+Cones control your color vision.
 There are several kinds of pigments present in three types of cone cells.
-Some cones react to short-wavelength light, others react to medium wavelengths, and others react to higher wavelengths.
+Some react to short-wavelength light, others react to medium wavelengths, and others react to higher wavelengths

-There is only one kind of pigment in the rods, and it reacts the same way to any wavelength of light.
-The rods do not have anything to do with color vision; however, they are very sensitive to light and allow us to see at night.
+Rods only have one kind of pigment.
+It reacts the same way to any light wavelength.
+Rods don’t have anything to do with color vision.
+But they are very sensitive to light and allow us to see at night.

 What Is Color Blindness?